ncatlab/nlab-content/pages/3/5/0/2/2053/content.md

 (Compare the [[formal duality|dual notion]] of "[[direct product of groups]]", which are really [[category theory|category theoretic]] *[[products]]* of groups.)

-Informally, the "free product" is the group whose elements are [[free construction|freely generated]] form those of the $G_i$, subject only to the relations given by the group operations in each of these groups.
+Informally, the "free product" is the group whose elements are [[free construction|freely generated]] from those of the $G_i$, subject only to the relations given by the group operations in each of these groups.

 More generally, if each of the given groups is equipped with a [[homomorphism]]